apify/apify-docs/docs/crawling_basics/processing_data.md

 ## [](#excel) Converting the dataset to Excel

 We promised that you won't need an Apify account for anything in this tutorial, and it's true.
 You can use the skills learned in the [Save to CSV chapter]({{@link data_collection_basics/save_to_csv.md}}) to save the dataset to a CSV.
 Just use the loading code from above, plug it in there and then open the CSV in Excel.
-But, we really want to show you this neat trick.
+However, we really want to show you this neat trick.
 It won't cost you anything, we promise, and it's a cool and fast way to convert datasets to any format.

 ### [](#apify-token) Get an Apify token

 First, you need a free Apify account.
 To get one, head to the [sign-up form](https://console.apify.com/sign-up) and complete the process.
-Once you have created the account and verified your email, go to the [integration settings](https://console.apify.com/account#/integrations) where you can copy your personal API token.
+Once you have created the account and verified your email, go to the [integration settings](https://console.apify.com/account#/integrations), where you can copy your personal API token.
 This will give you access to the Apify API.

 ![copy personal API token in Apify console]({{@asset crawling_basics/images/api-token.webp}})